thapliyalshivam/TIARF_installation/README.md

 # TIARF_installation

-The Irregulars art fair installation is an interactive art installation that was held in Delhi.
-With the idea being around altered realities, the installation explored visual patterns by responding to the audience's hand movements as a symbol of modern day Kaliedoscope.
+Bahoroopdarshak is an interactive art made in HTML5 Canvas and WebSockets.
+The artwork mimics the kaleidoscopic effect to the movement of the viewer's hand's motion, showing an eternal dance of colours and patterns.
+The artwork was also a part of the Irregulars art fair held in Delhi along with other artists' work from all across the world.

 ![image](https://static1.squarespace.com/static/5a87149ab078691428fbd4db/5a9e3bc1ec212d0cc09052c6/5c71cd0f41920257610a02ac/1550961971460/IMG_20190130_192812.jpg?format=2500w)